CRED-CLUB/neopop-flutter/README.md

-#NeoPOP
+# NeoPOP
 NeoPOP is CRED's inbuilt library for using NeoPOP components in your app.

-What really is NeoPOP?
+### What really is NeoPOP?
-NeoPOP was created with one simple goal, to create the next generation of a beautiful, affirmative design system.
+[NeoPOP](https://cred.club/neopop) was created with one simple goal; to create the next generation of a beautiful, affirmative design system.
 NeoPOP stays true to everything that design at CRED stands for.

+NeoPOP is built for [Android](https://github.com/CRED-CLUB/neopop-android), [iOS](https://github.com/CRED-CLUB/neopop-ios), Flutter and [Web](https://github.com/CRED-CLUB/neopop-web)

 *Checkout the [neopop package](https://pub.dev/packages/neopop) at pub.dev.
 For other platforms checkout [cred.club/neopop](https://cred.club/neopop)*